Jacob Sheahan, PhD

 2023 - Present

-Focusing on supporting healthier and more resilient networks of care, this project investigates how we can enhance the practices, knowledge, and tools available in later life.
-With three core threads, I am exploring the role of community-led, service-enabled, and technology-driven care networks.
+Focusing on supporting healthier and more resilient networks of care, within the Advanced Care Research Centre ︎ and Institute for Design Informatics ︎, I coordinated a work package component that investigated the role of community-led, service-enabled, and technology-driven care networks.

 Project - Improving Technology-supported Care Networks